Hawaii Birth Records Search

 Where to Obtain a Hawaii Birth Certificate

-You may apply online or in person for a copy of your birth record.
+You may perform Hawaii birth records search online or apply in person for a copy of your birth record.
 You can visit the Department of Health in Honolulu between 7:45 a.m. and 2:30 p.m. weekdays at Room 103 (1st floor) of the Health Department building, 1250 Punchbowl Street (corner of Beretania and Punchbowl Streets).
 You may also mail in your fee, proof of identity and application to the office mentioned below the paragraph.
 Mail service generally takes 6-8 week for processing.

 Vital Records charges $10.00 for a copy of your Hawaii birth certificate.
 You will pay another $4 for each additional copy.
 Payment may be in the form of credit card, cash (if in person), money order, certified check, or cashier’s check.
 You must make money orders and checks payable to the State Department of Health.
 Personal checks are not accepted.